seek-oss/skuba/docs/babel.md

 > ["Using the TypeScript compiler is still the preferred way to build TypeScript."](https://devblogs.microsoft.com/typescript/typescript-and-babel-7/)

 The official TypeScript compiler ([tsc]) is the sensible default for building TypeScript projects.
-It's a simple tool that "just works" and has type checking built-in.
+It's a simple tool that _just works_ and has type checking built-in.

 [Babel] is a JavaScript compiler that is particularly useful in the frontend space.
 It lets you write modern or even experimental JavaScript,